fikusz/ProjectWork-Hotel/README.md

 # ProjectWork-Hotel
-This is a Projectwork I made with my classmates.
+This is my share of the Projectwork we made with my classmates during our Progmasters Automata Tester course. it includes: